CST1229/project-explorer-legacy/README.md

 All files except this file (the README) are untouched from their original states on October 25th 2021 (or 26th for 404.html) (from file modification dates; this originally wasn't a git repo).

-This will probably break after project tokens are implemented.
+This will probably break without even further modification after project tokens are implemented.